- Yaesu VX-7R quad-band (6m, 2m, 220 MHz, 440 MHz) HT.

 - Hardened Power Systems Commander 857 turnkey Go-Box for the Yaesu FT-857D with 2x10Ah Dakota LiFePO4 batteries.

 - SS-DV30 AC switching power supply for when the grid is up (30A) with Powerpoles.

 - Bioenno LiFePO4 3Ah with LiFePO4 solar controller for QRP backpacking or HT extended power.

-- 100w solar panel and 30A controller for off-grid setup to charge parallel 35Ah deepcycle batts.
+- 100w RV solar panel and 30A solar controller for off-grid setup to charge multiple parallel 35Ah SLA deepcycle batts.